Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-05-28-cluster-number.md

 1. [PC (Partition Coefficient)](#pc-partition-coefficient)
 2. [PE (Partition Entropy)](#pe-partition-entropy)

-To see experiments on PC & PE, you can also refer to "Fuzzy clustering based on k-nearest neighbors Rule" (2001) in *Fuzzy Sets & Systems Vol 120*.
+(To see experiments on PC & PE, you can also refer to "Fuzzy clustering based on k-nearest neighbors Rule" (2001) in *Fuzzy Sets & Systems Vol 120*.)

+One of the weaknesses of using PC & PE is that they only consider memberships.
+That is, the structure of clusters are ignored.

+Another weakness is that using PC or PE to find the best $k$ is not that obvious because it uses "knee" rather than Max or min.
+So it is recommended to perform FkM several times with different $q$.
+If many result give the same knee, then this knee might be trustworthy.

 On the other hand, in *PAMI* "A Valid measure for fuzzy clustering" (1991), the authors used [XB-index](#xb-index-xie-beni) to decide the number of clusters.